 Woof woof and a sniff sniff to ya!
-Bradi Bear here and happy to report that spring is arriving in Arkansas.
+Bradi Bear here with Arkansas’ most beautiful byways and scenic road trips.
 What better thing to do than take a nice car trip with the windows down, wind in your face, tongue out, enjoying those scenic Arkansas views?
 I can practically TASTE it now, just thinking about it.

 I’ve gotten to travel with Taylor King to his new offices and explore some of these scenic drives myself.
 So, doing my dog due diligence, it is only fair I share them with you!
 Plus…you know I can’t resist a good Bradi Bear’s Best List.

 (U.S. Highway 71 and Interstate 49)

 Near our Fort Smith and Springdale offices, this drive crosses the highest part of the Ozark Mountains and twists through the Boston Mountain range.
 The route starts outside of Alma, winds towards Mountainburg, then continues through Winslow, West Fork, and Greenland before ending in Fayetteville.
 All of these towns offer not only beautiful scenic drives, but also outdoor activities ranging from lakes, hiking, backpacking, and biking, as well as known attractions like Artist Point and Devil’s Den State Park.

 Ozark Highlands Scenic Byway

 Another section of the Boston Mountain range in the Ozarks offers a drive for those interested in recreational water activities.
 The White River, Buffalo River, Mulberry, and Big Piney Creek are all accessible throughout the thirty-five-mile route.
 Starting in Clarksville, this route is worth the drive from our Northwest Arkansas offices or Little Rock location.